CollegeWell

 7. Streamlined reporting

-With the revised FAFSA, more applicants will be eligible to have their taxed and untaxed income automatically transferred from their tax return directly to the FAFSA.
-This process, sometimes referred to as the IRS data retrieval, helps eliminate user errors and makes it simpler for families to complete the process.
+More families are now eligible to have their taxed and untaxed income automatically transferred from their tax return directly to the FAFSA.
+This process, sometimes referred to as the Future Act Direct Data Transfer (FADDX), helps eliminate user errors and makes it simpler for families to complete the process.

 Sources